-Homework problem sets are linked in Moodle and will be turned in by 11:55 PM on the day they are due.
-Homework is to be scanned to a PDF and turned in to Moodle.
+Homework problem sets are linked in Moodle and must be turned in by 11:59 PM on the day they are due.
+Please submit homework early and verify uploaded content before the cutoff.
+Students are responsible for ensuring correct file uploads.
+No credit will be given for PDFs or blank submissions.
+Homework is to be turned in to Moodle as an Excel or SCILAB file.
 Late homework will not be accepted unless prior arrangements have been made with the instructor.
 Each problem will be checked for a reasonable attempt at solving.
 Solutions to the homework problems will be posted in Moodle after the homework is due.
-The Student is responsible for turning the homework in on time.
-They are responsible for turning in all of the pages and putting them in the correct order.
-They are also responsible for turning in the correct homework.
+Contact the instructor for more detailed feedback if solutions do not make sense.
+The Student is responsible for turning in the correct and complete homework files on time.